 Anki remains the most customizable flashcard platform available.
 Its open-source architecture and massive add-on ecosystem mean you can build virtually any learning workflow imaginable.
 With over 1,800 community add-ons, Anki can be extended to include AI card generation, custom scheduling algorithms, and integration with nearly any other tool.

 However, this flexibility comes at a cost.
 Setting up Anki for optimal performance requires significant technical knowledge.
-Installing and configuring the FSRS plugin, connecting AI generation tools via AnkiConnect, and customizing card templates all require time and expertise that most learners don't have.
+Enabling and tuning the built-in FSRS scheduler, connecting AI generation tools via AnkiConnect, and customizing card templates all require time and expertise that most learners don't have.
 Our testing found that the average new Anki user spends 4-6 hours on initial setup before creating their first card.

 Key strengths: unmatched customization, free on desktop, massive community card library (AnkiWeb), and proven track record with medical students.
 Key weaknesses: steep learning curve, no native AI features, and the iOS app costs $24.99 as a one-time purchase.